DanielAlmazan/hotel-nest/README.md

 ### Cleaning routes

+> [!CAUTION]
+> The requests might not well described.
+In some services, instead of using room id, we're using the whole room object.

 #### GET

-> [!CAUTION]
-> Not implemented
 > '/limpieza/:id'
 > Gets the list of all cleanings for the room with the specified id, ordered by date in descending order.
-If there are
-> no cleanings, an empty array will be returned.
+> If there are no cleanings, an empty array will be returned.

 Response example